lbunch1/cmst335/concentration/tut.md

 While the immediate challenge is to find each matching pair, an additional element of difficulty should be added to the game.
 If the user has infinite opportunity to find the matching pairs, the game will not be very fun.

-We can choose to excecute the additional challenge in a number of ways:
+We can choose to execute the additional challenge in a number of ways:

 - A timer (this is the method I chose)
 - A limit to the number of incorrect guesses the user has